cloudrac3r/dbcord/README.md

 ## What features are planned?

 - indexing
-- joins
-- data types other than string (?)
 - 200% more epic
 - I probably forgot something SUPER important so open an issue